ChrisFox-Eth/2026GPTees/docs/EXECUTION_QUESTIONNAIRE.md

 - The OpenAI Moderation API may flag some content, but it is not purpose-built for trademark enforcement.

 **Draft answer (repo-based):**
-- **Not explicitly handled in code.** Behavior likely depends on OpenAI policy enforcement + moderation flags.
+- **Not explicitly handled in code (technical enforcement).** Behavior likely depends on OpenAI policy enforcement + moderation flags.

+**Policy-level stance (legal/terms copy):**
+- Users agree not to generate designs that infringe IP rights.
+- Prompts are “subject to automated content moderation” and GPTees “reserves the right to reject designs that violate guidelines.”

 **Final answer (edit):**
 - [FILL IN]

 **Evidence:**
 - `backend/src/services/openai.service.ts`
+- `frontend/src/pages/TermsPage.tsx`

 ### Q6.3 — Is there a manual review layer, and when does it trigger?